ThomasPfuhl/gdm/README.md

         touch database/liquibase/changelog.xml
         @mkdir database/liquibase/changelogs

+- if you want to rollout a sample data module, take the provided changelog files in `database/liquibase/changelogs

 - run Liquibase (put executable file in an appropriate folder)
 `update` command must be executed after each schema modification